GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/using-markdown-to-composer-the-email/en.md

-# Sending an email using Markdown
+# Using Markdown to compose the email